Arunm619/coding/readme.md

 **1.Print left rotation of array in O(n) time and O(1) space** [See Solution](https://gist.github.com/arun-sudharsan/085d2e6ab0e01ba1988d0e8b4e91e99a)

-2.Find the minimum element in a sorted and rotated array
+**2.Find the minimum element in a sorted and rotated array**[See Solution](https://gist.github.com/arun-sudharsan/df459126533dcd82949e5ea8c5a4d527)

 3.Find the Rotation Count in Rotated Sorted array